-Jef World of Golf Swing Ring — A weighted golf swing ring is a must have for golfers on the go.
+Jef World of Golf Swing Ring — A weighted, golf swing ring is a must-have for golfers on the go.
 How many times have you arrived at the golf course at the absolute last minute for your tee time?
-You have no real time to hit the range to get your swing grooved nor time to thoroughly warm up and stretch out your body.
-A weighted golf swing ring enables you to stretch out your back, shoulders and arms while waiting for your tee time.
+You have no real time to hit the range to get your swing grooved nor the time to thoroughly warm-up and stretch out your body.
+A weighted golf swing ring enables you to stretch out your back, shoulders, and arms while waiting for your tee time.

-The swing ring is easy to slip over the shaft of your golf club for added weight during warm up.
-The added weight, while not heavy, is sufficient to stretch your back, shoulder and arms giving sufficient “swing pull” to increase range of motion and loosen tight muscles.
+The swing ring is easy to slip over the shaft of a golf club for added weight during warm-up.
+The added weight, while not heavy, is sufficient to stretch your back, shoulder, and arms giving sufficient “swing pull” to increase range of motion and loosen tight muscles.

 We recommend that golfers should slide the ring onto a club and complete 15 – 20 rhythmic, full swings to loosen their bodies while maintaining good swing form.
 After using the swing ring, golfers feel that they have worked the “kinks” out and feel looser and more flexible.

 The swing ring can be used by any level golfer and on almost any iron, hybrid, wood, or driver.
 Its rubberized coating will protect clubs from being scratched during warm-up.

 Pros and Cons of a Weighted Golf Swing Ring

 - 1 1/4″ inner diameter fits virtually any club

 - Easy to store in your golf bag

 - Great for any level golfer

 - Less cumbersome and awkward than swinging two irons